appsemble/appsemble/packages/studio/pages/docs/02-guides/security.md

 - **$none**: Grants access specifically to users who aren’t logged in.
 - **$public**: Grants access to everyone, even users who aren’t logged in.
 - **$author**: Grants access if the user is the same as the one who created the resource.
-- **$team:member**: Grants access if the user is in the same team as the user who created the resource.
-See the [Teams guide](teams.md) for details.
+- **$group:member**: Grants access if the user is in the same group as the user who created the resource.
+See the [Groups guide](groups.md) for details.
-- **$team:manager**: Grants access if the user is in the same team as the user who created the resource and has the `manager` role within the team.
-See the [Teams guide](teams.md) for details.
+- **$group:manager**: Grants access if the user is in the same group as the user who created the resource and has the `manager` role within the group.
+See the [Groups guide](groups.md) for details.